 Green River Bluffs Trail is a 4.8 mile lightly trafficked loop trail located near Mammoth Cave, Kentucky that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Horses are also able to use this trail.

 A point to point trail going from the picnic area down to the Green River along the bluffs.